 The registration number is also required to identify the location where the policy would be bought.
 Premiums vary between different locations and so the location of the car is required to calculate the correct premium.

 There are two types of car insurance plans, comprehensive and third party.
 Premium is different for the different types of plans.
 Hence, the type of policy required should also be provided in the calculator.

 This is relevant if you are renewing an existing car insurance policy.
-Claim history determines whether there is any no claim discount applicable or not.
+Claim history determines whether there is any no claim bonus applicable or not.
 The discount is used to reduce the premium and is essential in premium calculation.

-As stated earlier too, the cart’s make, model and variant affects the premium.
+As stated earlier too, the car’s make, model and variant affects the premium.
 This is because the car’s specifications determine the value of the car and the value of the car determines the premium charged.

 Engine capacity determines the third party premium which is a component of premium calculation.
 Higher the engine capacity higher would be the car insurance premium.